tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 * Model: The name of your Note Type
 * Word: Headword, vocabulary
 * Text: Selected text, definition.
-* Sentence: The contents of the search bar.
+* Sentence: The contents of the translate line.

 To create a new Anki card,
 select the definition, right-click and select "Send to Anki".